history949/Buoy-Ball/README.md

 Bouy ball is a sport that you hit a bouy with a board trying to get the bouy to the other side to get a point. your on a team of three 3.
 <purple><a href="#rules" >find the rules here </a></purple>
-The sport started as a fun game at carllton GA.
+The sport started as a fun game at Carlton GA.
 The craters are (IN Order) Stella, Juwan, And Brantley.
 The Designers Are Spencer(book writher), Logon(maker), And Shepherd(website and Tech Designers) (me).
 The Players Are Joshua, Miles and ?.